spencercolaco/react-image-app/readme.md

 ## Road Map
 I am continuing to work on a more robust UI and better understand how to watch for state changes with a fuzzy-search algorithm like Fuse.
 Wiring together this kind of functionality can be tricky and needs to be looked into further.

+The front end could be componetized to separate our concerns a bit and enjoy a cleaner App.js file.

 I would also like to explore a potentially less hacky way to style an `<input type="file" />` element.
 The native HTML input is used here for brevity.

 ## License